ShawnDominguezDEV/homepage/README.md

 ### Basic Class Diagram for SQL Server

-Featured below is a basic UML class diagram for a database designed based on a given prompt and business rules.
+Featured below is a basic UML class diagram for a database designe based on a given prompt and business rules.
 Currently I do not have access to the entire prompt as this was from a previous semester, but in short the database revolves around a plane airline.

 ![capturehw4edit1](https://user-images.githubusercontent.com/43920487/46579821-5ae9e200-c9de-11e8-8941-447d5e5755cc.JPG)